Tophat-Guy99/MultiLingo/README.md

 - py3-tts (came across an error, had to do this to get tts working)
 - streamlit
 - PyAudio

+Next, install homebrew, and do "brew install portaudio" and "brew install flac" pray it works???

 ## To run the code:
 - Open terminal